Geotab/sdk/src/new.md

 - [User]({{site.baseurl}}/software/api/reference/#T:Geotab.Checkmate.ObjectModel.User): Fixed bug where `isDriver` property would be included with `id` in nested driver entities.
 This property is removed from nested entities.
 It will remain in non-nested users.

 - [VersionInformation]({{site.baseurl}}/software/api/reference/#T:Geotab.Checkmate.ObjectModel.VersionInformation): `Server` is obsolete and replaced with more detailed `Application` property (see [ApplicationVersionInformation]({{site.baseurl}}/software/api/reference/#T:Geotab.Checkmate.ObjectModel.ApplicationVersionInformation))

+- .Net nuget package: Group constructor with only ID has been removed.

 ### Result and Rate Limits